-Are you a business looking to incorporate social media marketing into your marketing plan, but not sure where to start?
+Are you a business looking to incorporate social media marketing into your marketing plan for 2021?, but not sure where to start?
 Social Media can be one of the most powerful marketing tools, but in order for it to be the most effective you must decipher which platforms work best in your niche.
 Narrowing down the most appropriate platforms for your business will not only save you time, but it will allow you to focus on your goals.

 How do you select the best social media platform for B2B Marketing or B2C Marketing?
 Here are a number of steps that will help you determine which channel would be the most effective for your business.